NeuroTechX/ntx_slack_archive/devices.md

  >jmhorschig: thanks for all the advice!
 We're not quite ready to commit to the price of a higher quality device so will likely pick up the <http://foc.us|foc.us> fNIRS system.
 Very interested in having a go at the opennirs device in the future

+7/11/2017 7:09 AM

+ **jmhorschig** :

+ >I see, prices are really very crazy on the research market - but then againt it's a small niche and all the R&amp;D costs need to be covered to maintain a sustainable business.
+At least there are no bullshit companies out there, which flood the market with cheap and nonworking devices.
+Not sure about the focus though ;) Would you mind sending me a snippet of data once you got some?
+I am really curious about the data quality.